 Although empirical work is indispensable for this purpose and more data is desperately needed, particularly on the spatial and temporal distribution of resources, large-scale field studies are highly time and money consuming.
 As an alternative, in silico experiments, i.e. simulations of complex systems using computer models, can provide valuable services and allow us to test a multitude of scenarios once they have been developed.
 For example, implementing the findings of a laboratory study to assess how individual effects may or may not scale up to affect the whole population.

 Over the past ten years, we have developed a family of sophisticated bee models which try to capture the complexity of a social bee colony and its interaction with a heterogeneous and ever-changing environment.
 In 2014, we published BEEHAVE, an agent-based model of a single honeybee colony which can take forage resources, weather, varroa mites and viruses, and pesticide effects into account.
 We wanted this model to be freely available and easily accessible by everyone including researchers, laypersons, beekeepers, and NGOs, and hence decided to implement it in NetLogo.
-NetLogo is a free and user-friendly programming language has been specifically developed with educational purposes in mind.
+NetLogo is a free and user-friendly programming language that has been specifically developed with educational purposes in mind.
 Consequently, this model has since been applied by many research groups to study the impact of seasonal forage gaps, predation by Asian hornets, pesticide-induced bee mortalities and other factors.
 BEEHAVE was positively evaluated by an expert panel of the European Food Safety Authority (EFSA) and subsequently is used by EFSA for simulating the background variability of honey bee colony sizes on a European scale.

 Encouraged by the success of BEEHAVE we then developed Bumble-BEEHAVE a bumblebee counterpart of the original honeybee model, but addressing a whole population of bumblebee colonies and simulating their fate over many years.
 However, unlike the one Western honeybee species Apis mellifera, there are 24 bumblebee species in the UK alone and ca. 250 worldwide.
 Also, bumblebees show far less flower constancy than honeybees and due to their smaller colonies, smaller food patches may also be of more importance.
 This made it necessary to take flower resources in greater detail into account, as was the case with BEEHAVE.
 We updated our landscape module BEESCOUT to feed food patches composed of several flower species into the model.
 This created quite realistic patterns of the temporal and spatial nectar and pollen availability, which was derived from a habitat map.
 Still, the number of habitats we could define was limited.